 Service and Emotional Support Animal Information

 University Student Housing residence halls are pet-free facilities.
-Service
+The exception

-Dogs and Emotional Support Animals will be allowed to remain in university housing
+Emotional Support Animals are allowed to remain in university housing with

-only after appropriate documentation has been reviewed/approved by both the
+appropriate documentation reviewed and approved by both the

 Emotional Support Animals can be a dog, cat, small bird, rabbit, hamster,